≡ Menu

 Important “takeaways” any…

-• Which is why it’s not unusual for him to be a little overprotective of that family member, and this might be a problem without proper training.
+- This is why it’s not unusual for him to be a little overprotective of that family member, and this might be a problem without proper training.

-He also a small dog…
+He is also a tiny dog…

-Chihuahuas and children.
+Chihuahuas and children

 This is why…